Links on Android Authority may earn us a commission. Learn more.

 - Heart rate: All recent Fitbit devices track your heart rate via an optical heart rate sensor.
 They track your resting heart rate throughout the day and active heart rate while you’re exercising.
 Newer Fitbits (Charge 4 and later) will also show you which heart rate zone you’re in while you’re exercising.

-- Sleep: Fitbit devices can track your sleep, so you have a better understanding of your sleep patterns and quality.
+- Sleep: Fitbit devices can track your sleep, so you can better understand your sleep patterns and quality.
 The feature turns on automatically, so you don’t have to do anything to use it.
 It shows you your time spent asleep and awake, as well as your sleep stages (light, deep, and REM).
 When you wake up, you’ll be given a Sleep Score based on how well you slept.

 - Blood oxygen saturation: Certain Fitbit devices have pulse oximeters for tracking your blood oxygen (aka SpO2) levels.
 Your device will track your levels overnight and show you an oxygen variation graph in the morning, which can potentially warn you of more serious health conditions.